browserengineering/book/book/animations.md

             self.should_clip)
 ```

-Constructing the draw list just involves looping over the ancestor effects in
+Constructing `draw_list` involves looping over the ancestor effects in
 reverse order, and cloning them & connecting them together into a recursive
 chain: